Zhucheng-Pan/rock-paper-scissors1012/README.md

 Title of project: Rock Paper Scissors

   On this website, we will design a game called Rock Paper Scissors.
 First, the Prime Minister will show you the relationship between the three pictures, and there are three buttons for player to choose which represent Rock, Paper, and Scissors.
 For instance, if one player chooses scissors and computer choose rock, then website will pop up a window which said that “F for player, W for computer”.
 After player accumulate W twice, he can choose to continue the game or end the game.
 After the game is over, the results and order of the games will be displayed.

+Phase 1.
+Requirements Definition:

+1.Website will show 3 pictures which are rock, paper, scissors when user click start button.
+2.After user choose one picture, website will show the result of the current round.
+3.User should play at least 3 rounds of game.
+4.After the game is over, the results and order of the games will be displayed.